 Kefla, Kale and Caulifla’s fusion, shocked viewers just by appearing.
 Based on Kale and Caulifla’s powers, viewers argue that the show broke its own rules for fusion characters when they created her.

 Some fans are willing to overlook the absurdity of her existence because she’s a cute anime girl (moreso than either Kale of Caulifla).
-Yet unlike the case with some other shocking anime girls, fans mostly agree that the writers botched Kefla’s development, with some saying that the only good thing that came from it was this Ultra Instinct Kamehameha in her (otherwise shockingly poorly reasoned) fight against Goku.
+Yet unlike the case with some other shocking anime girls, fans mostly agree that the writers botched Kefla’s development.
+Some fans even say that the only good thing that came from it was this Ultra Instinct Kamehameha in her (otherwise shockingly poorly reasoned) fight against Goku.

 Machi Amayadori Goves Up On Her Dreams in Kuma Miko: Girl Meets Bear

 Machi’s decision to give up on her dreams at the end of the series shocked fans not only because it seemed like an overly dark conclusion for such a cute anime, but because of how vastly different it was from the manga’s original ending.
 Even the creator of the manga took to social media to decry the show’s ending, calling it “unacceptable.”
-Fans of the series accused the writers of botching the ending and being cruel to the character, and the backlash got so bad that one of the screenwriters deleted his twitter account to get away from the haters.
+Fans of the series accused the writers of botching the ending and being cruel to the character.
+The backlash even got so bad that one of the screenwriters deleted his twitter account to get away from the haters.